hackerspacesg/hackerspace.sg/content/about/index.md

 >
 >They have a lab/pantry hybrid with a fridge stocked to the brim with beer.
 There’s a library and a quiet room for escaping the excitement of the main area.
 The entire hackerspace is community run by about 40 paying members, but they have over 700 members in their Google group. &mdash; [Dangerous Prototypes](http://dangerousprototypes.com/2012/08/10/workshop-video-singapore-sim-lim-square-and-hackerspace-visit/) (10 August 2012)

+#### January 2012

+> The first of these spaces to emerge is Hackerspace.sg, which was set up as an entirely community funded and supported initiative in 2009.
+>
+> It is located within the Arab Street area, which contains an eclectic mix of shisha smoking joints, Indian restaurants, carpet merchants, and hip bars.
+A Hackerspace sign leads visitors through a door and up a staircase, into a cosy place many geeks call home. &mdash; [Tech in Asia](http://www.techinasia.com/why-investors-should-take-a-long-hard-look-at-southeast-asia/) (9 January 2012)

 #### May 2011

 >DIY enthusiasts are also flocking to Hackerspace, a clubhouse for tinkerers and hackers in a Bussorah Street shophouse.